Join Our Team

 - Impart to children and adults an appreciation of the natural environment and respect for all living things.

 - Demonstrate skill in handling groups of children and adults by engaging and keeping their interest while effectively managing group logistics.

-- Know and teach children and adult visitors the history of the Fergusons and Hard Bargain Farm.
+- Know and teach children and adult visitors the history of the Alice Ferguson Foundation and Hard Bargain Farm.

-- Operate the tractor safely while pulling the wagon with children and others aboard.
+- Operate the tractor safely while pulling guests aboard the wagon.

 - Demonstrate and enforce safe handling techniques of all animals and plants.

 - Use all equipment safely and proficiently, including hay wagon and tractor.